Mrigank Pawagi

 Improving Software Reliability at Scale

-I am currently working as a Research Intern with Aseem Rastogi, Nikita Yadav, and other collaborators in the Future of Scalable Software Engineering (FoSSE) team of Microsoft on automatically triaging and fixing static analysis alerts reported by CodeQL, Roslyn Analyzers, and other static analyzers.
-Our work has reduced developer toil in improving software security and reliability across hundreds of codebases.
+I am currently working as a Research Intern with Aseem Rastogi, Nikita Yadav, and other collaborators in the Future of Scalable Software Engineering (FoSSE) team of Microsoft on automatically triaging and fixing static analysis alerts reported by CodeQL, Roslyn Analyzers, PREfast, and other static analyzers.
+Our work has been deployed within Microsoft where it has significantly reduced developer toil in improving software security and reliability across hundreds of production codebases.
 (Related blog post.)

+Specifications.
 I have been collaborating with Lize Shao, Wenxi Wang, and others from the University of Virginia on automated detection of ambiguities in Internet Protocol specifications (RFCs) using LLMs.
 Our work has found several previously unreported ambiguities in recent RFCs, many of which have been verified as official errata.
-(Draft, Poster, Slides, Video, Blog post.)
+(ASE '25, Website, Blog post.)

 Programming Pedagogy